 This interview is archived.
-This author no longer writes under this pen name and she republished her book.
-You can find Broken Tomorrows under her new pen name Sarah Krewis.
-VR 5/12/20
+KT no longer writes under this pen name and her book is no longer available.

 Today I spoke with author KT Daxon.
 We chat a lot offline, but we moved our discussion online so you could listen in on what her publishing experience was like, the roadblocks she ran into, and if there were any silver linings to the whole thing (of course there were!)
 Join me as I